openvinotoolkit/model_server/docs/dynamic_bs_auto_reload.md

 # Dynamic Batch Size with Automatic Model Reloading{#ovms_docs_dynamic_bs_auto_reload}

 ## Introduction
 This guide shows how to configure a model to accept input data with different batch sizes.
-In this example, it is done by reloading the model with new batch size each time a request is received with a batch size different than what is currently set.
+In this example, it is done by reloading the model with a new batch size each time a request is received with a batch size different than what is currently set.

 Enabling dynamic batch size via model reload is as simple as setting the `batch_size` parameter to `auto`.
-To configure dynamic batch size and use of it, let's take advantage of:
+To configure and use the dynamic batch size, take advantage of:

 - An example client in Python [grpc_serving_client.py](https://github.com/openvinotoolkit/model_server/blob/main/example_client/grpc_serving_client.py) that can be used to request inference with the desired batch size.

 - A sample [resnet](https://github.com/openvinotoolkit/open_model_zoo/blob/master/models/intel/resnet50-binary-0001/README.md) model.

-- When using the resnet model with `grpc_serving_client.py`, the script processes the output from the server and displays the inference results using the previously prepared file containing labels.
-Inside this file each image has assigned number, which indicates the correct classification result.
+ When using the resnet model with `grpc_serving_client.py`, the script processes the output from the server and displays the inference results using the previously prepared file containing labels.
+Inside this file, each image has an assigned number, which indicates the correct classification result.

 ## Steps
-Clone OpenVINO&trade; Model Server github repository and enter `model_server` directory.
+Clone OpenVINO&trade; Model Server GitHub repository and enter `model_server` directory.
 ```
 git clone https://github.com/openvinotoolkit/model_server.git
 cd model_server